tilt-dev/tilt-extensions/pulumi/README.md

 `name`: The name of the resource in the Tilt UI.

-`stack`: The stack to operate on.
+`stack`: The Pulumi stack to operate on.
 Defaults to the current stack.

 `dir`: The directory to run 'pulumi up' in.
 Defaults to the current working directory.